Greginkansas/-openhab-openhab1wiki/openHAB-Cloud-Connector.md

 ```
 openhabcloud:expose=Window_Livingroom, Window_Sleepingroom
 ```
-Wildcards an goups are not supported.
+Wildcards and groups are not supported.